 #47 Yucuna rapé Laurel | Gentle Cleansing

-It improves my focus on what I am doing in the moment, it also enhances the connection with the elders, so I can receive their advice and wisdom.
-It gives understanding, energy and protection” (William Shaman, January, 2017 in his maloka in the jungle)
+“Yucuna rapé Laurel gives me concentration and the need to say thanks to the creator and mother earth for the medicine.
+It improves my focus on what I am doing at the moment, it also enhances the connection with the elders so I can receive their advice and wisdom.
+It gives understanding, energy, and protection”. –Shaman William, January 2017 in his Maloka in the jungle

 What is Rapé?

 Rapé, pronounced ‘ha-pey’ in Portuguese, is a traditional snuff used by various indigenous tribes of South America.
 Predominantly tribal people from Brazil and Peru.
 Rapé blends contain a ground mixture of plants, tree bark, seeds, and ash.
 The fine powder is blown into each nostril through a bone or bamboo pipe called a ‘Tepi’ or ‘Kuripe’.
 The Tepi applicator is a long blow pipe that connects the nostril of the receiver to the mouth of the person that administers the snuff.
 The Kuripe is for self-application.
 The V-shaped applicator connects the nostril to the mouth allowing the snuff to be self-blown into the nose.

 Each tribe has its own rapé formula and usually, it is women who gather the ingredients.
 The selection, mixture, and grinding process are regarded as a ritual only to be performed by a reputable healer.
 The snuff is typically made in small batches according to the specific needs of the person being treated or the ceremony’s occasion.